Asherman syndrome is the formation of scar tissue in the uterine cavity. The problem most often develops after uterine surgery.

 Complications of hysteroscopic surgery are uncommon.
 When they occur, they may include bleeding, perforation of the uterus, and pelvic infection.

 In some cases, treatment of Asherman syndrome will not cure infertility.

 When to Contact a Medical Professional

-Call your doctor or nurse if your menstrual periods do not return after a gynecologic or obstetrical procedure.
+Call your health care provider if your menstrual periods do not return after a gynecologic or obstetrical procedure.
 See a specialist for an infertility evaluation if you cannot get pregnant after 6 to 12 months of trying.

 Most cases of Asherman syndrome cannot be predicted or prevented.

 Katz VL.
 Benign gynecologic lesions: vulva, vagina, cervix, uterus, oviduct, ovary, ultrasound imaging of pelvic structures.
 In: Katz VL, Lentz GM, Lobo RA, Gershenson DM, eds.
 Comprehensive Gynecology.
 6th ed.
 Philadelphia, PA: Elsevier Mosby; 2012:chap 18.